Raise your spirits this winter with toasty cocktails

 O’Halloran’s Blarney Buster

-This cocktail was the first-place winner of the Jameson Irish Cocktail Contestin Monroeville, Pa., in March 1983, the whiskey maker’s first event in the Pittsburgh market.
+This cocktail was the first-place winner of the Jameson Irish Cocktail Contest in Monroeville, Pa., in March 1983, the whiskey maker’s first event in the Pittsburgh market.
 It’s a boozier version of the warm drink made famous in the winter of 1943 by Limerick chef Joe Sheridan.

 Preheat the mug by pouring scalding hot water into it to prep it, then pour it out.